 Since your problem might be related to diet, today we're going to focus on the best foods for headache prevention and pain alleviation, which will also hopefully reduce any meal planning-related stress on top of everything else.

 During our research, we found that organic foods high in riboflavin, aka vitamin B2, as well as magnesium and CoQ10, tend to help alleviate pain.
 Specifically, B2 helps the body create energy from the food you eat.
 Magnesium is a mineral essential to cell formation, muscle contraction, and nerve transmission, and CoQ10 is an antioxidant crucial to cell growth.

 Scroll through our daylong meal plan for quick, tasty, heart-healthy ingredients, and recipes that won't make your head throb.
 These recipes use foods rich in each of the aforementioned nutrients.
 And at the end, check out our list of five no-fly foods for pain reduction.

 Pain-Fighting Hero Ingredients: Mushrooms and eggs are high in vitamin B2 (riboflavin).
 One cup of mushrooms contains 17% DV of riboflavin, while one cup of scrambled eggs contains 57% DV of riboflavin.

-Get the Dish: This dish from Half Baked Harvest is a simple recipe that yields a satisfying meal you can enjoy at any time of the day.
-If you like to start your mornings with something filling and yummy, consider this polenta dish your new favorite breakfast.
+Get the Dish: This polenta dish with mushrooms and fried eggs from Half Baked Harvest is a simple recipe that yields a satisfying meal you can enjoy at any time of the day.
+If you like to start your mornings with something filling and yummy, consider this your new favorite breakfast.

 Pain-Fighting Hero Ingredient: Cauliflower is one of the few vegetables that contain CoQ10.
 It also has B2 and magnesium.